bwooceli/ccra/readme.md

+# Craft Car Racing Alliance

+This software is used to manage the Craft Car Racing Alliance.
+It is a Django application that uses a PostgreSQL database.

-# Hardware
+## Hardware

-This has been tested on Windows 11 AMD with a USB->Serial adapter connected to a Fast Track Model K3 V1.0 Pinewood Derby Gate
+This has been tested on Windows 11 AMD with a USB->Serial adapter connected to a Fast Track Model K3 V1.0 Timer Gate

-# Race Day script
+## Race Day script
 Run the race with

-    .\derby_day.ps1
+    .\race_day.ps1

-# Tests
+## Tests
 Tests can be run with:

     coverage run --source='.' manage.py test